vnmakarov/mir/README.md

 # MIR Project
   * MIR means **M**edium **I**nternal **R**epresentation
-  * MIR project goal is to provide a basis to implement fast and lightweight interpreters and JITs
+  * MIR project goal is to provide a basis to implement fast and lightweight JITs
   * Plans to try MIR light-weight JIT first for CRuby or/and MRuby implementation
   * Motivations for the project can be found in [this blog post](https://developers.redhat.com/blog/2020/01/20/mir-a-lightweight-jit-compiler-project)
   * C2MIR compiler description can be found in [this blog post](https://developers.redhat.com/blog/2021/04/27/the-mir-c-interpreter-and-just-in-time-jit-compiler)
   * Future of code specialization in MIR for dynamic language JITs can be found in [this blog post](https://developers.redhat.com/articles/2022/02/16/code-specialization-mir-lightweight-jit-compiler)

 ## Disclaimer
-   * **This code is in initial stages of development.
-It is present only for familiarization with the project.
-There is absolutely no warranty that MIR will not be changed in the future and the code will work for any tests except ones given here and on platforms other than x86_64 Linux/OSX, aarch64 Linux/OSX(Apple M1), and ppc64le/s390x/riscv64 Linux**
+   * **There is absolutely no warranty that the code will work for any tests except ones given here and on platforms other than x86_64 Linux/OSX, aarch64 Linux/OSX(Apple M1), and ppc64le/s390x/riscv64 Linux**

 ## MIR